 This section provides the latest updates, information and advice on COVID-19.

-On Thursday 14 May New Zealand moved to Alert Level 2 - Reduce.
+On Monday 8 June at 11.59 pm New Zealand moved to Alert Level 1.

 Our advice is under active review and is updated regularly.
 The latest updates include the following changes to the website: